vincent-herlemont/bazel-pipeline-demo/README.md

   - Edit `sudo vim /etc/hosts`
   - Add `docker.local` entry with the ip of the host `host.minikube.internal`
     - Entry example : `192.168.49.1    docker.local`
+  - /!\ You must do it after each time that minikube start.

 - Add ingress addon `$> minikube addons enable ingress`.
 Ingress allow to reach http services inside k8s.